mongodb/docs/source/administration/replica-sets.rst

 - No remaining member is able to form a majority.
 This can happen as a result of network portions that render some members inaccessible.
-Architect your systems to ensure that a majority of members can elect a primary in the same facility as core application systems.
+Architect your deployment to ensure that a majority of set members can elect a primary in the same facility as core application systems.

 - No member is eligible to become :term:`primary`.
-Members must have a :js:data:`members[n].priority` setting greater than 0, be less than ten seconds behind the last operation to the :term:`replica set`, and generally be *more* up to date than the voting members.
+Members must have a :js:data:`members[n].priority` setting greater than ``0``, have state that is less than ten seconds behind the last operation to the :term:`replica set`, and generally be *more* up to date than the voting members.

 In many senses, :ref:`rollbacks <replica-set-rollbacks>` represent a graceful recovery from an impossible failover and recovery